-Tikal National Park near Flores in Guatemala houses one of the world’s most famous and impressive Maya sites, known as Tikal.
-In fact, Tikal was a major ceremonial site in the Maya culture, with many temples and pyramids built there between 300 BC and 100BC and then further expansion taking place from 600AD to 800AD.
+Tikal (probably originally called Yax Mutal) was a major ceremonial site in the Maya culture, with many temples and pyramids built there between 300 BC and 100BC and then further expansion taking place from 600AD to 800AD.
 Its peak is thought to have been in Classic Period, i.e. between the 3rd and 10th century AD.

 Today, visitors to Tikal are greeted with a wealth of well-preserved monuments, palaces, structures and temples.
 This UNESCO World Heritage site actually has a staggering 3,000 or so ancient structures mostly dating back to between 600BC and 900AD, six of which are fully uncovered.
 Amongst these are five magnificent pyramids, some of them being crowned with temples and the largest one being an impressive 213 feet tall.

 Note the sacrificial altars, such as that at the Temple of the Masks, and also try out the acoustics, which were designed so that people could be heard from the tops of the temples down to the bottom of the pyramids.
 The large number of tombs found at Tikal have also aided understanding of the dynastic rulers at Tikal and so it’s one of the Maya settlements we have the fullest picture of.